 As the front man of Grammy Award-winning recording artist Maroon 5, Adam Levine has left an indelible mark on popular music.
-Adam's talents as a guitar player and the primary songwriter for the band give Maroon 5 its signature sound.
+The primary songwriter for the band and a guitar player, Levine's talents give Maroon 5 its signature sound.
 His heartfelt ballads and pop anthems have become part of the fabric of today's pop music scene.

-Maroon 5's latest album, "Overexposed," has quickly reinforced the group's status as a powerhouse in popular music with all of the collection's singles rising to the top of the charts.
+Maroon 5's fourth album, "Overexposed," quickly reinforced the group's status as a powerhouse in popular music with all of the collection's singles rising to the top of the charts.
 The third single off of the album, "Daylight," claimed the No. 1 spot on both Top 40 and Hot AC radio charts.
 In the process, the band set a record for the most No. 1 songs (six in total) by a group in the Top 40 chart's 20-year history.
-Most recently, Maroon 5 wrapped one of the highest grossing tours of 2013 with over $50 million in ticket sales.
-The band is currently in the studio recording a new album.
+Maroon 5 wrapped one of the highest grossing tours of 2013 in conjunction with the album, with over $50 million in ticket sales.

 Maroon 5's current album, "V," debuted at No. 1 on Billboard's Top 200 chart and features the hit singles "Maps," "Animals" and "Sugar," all of which hit No. 1 on the Top 40 chart.
 Rolling Stone said of the album, "Adam Levine and Co. continue their top 40 takeover with a set of irresistibly sharp hooks...
 The 11 songs here are precision-tuned and lustrously polished, jammed with hooks and choruses that build a man cave in your brain."
 The music video for the band's chart-topping and Grammy-nominated single "Sugar" has logged 1 billion views to date.
 The band's latest single, "Feelings," is out now.